MikeRogers0/Talks/slides/Managing-Language-Versions/slides.md

 <!--
 When I first started in dev, I used WAMP!

 I remember just clicking "next" on an installer, then I just I just had like everything I needed.

-It was so cool!
+I don't remember it ever telling me what version numbers I installer, but it was so cool!
 -->

 # My Experiences So Far